-VA Funding Fee Mortgage Guidelines Changes On VA Home Loans
+VA Funding Fee Mortgage Guidelines For VA Home Loans

 Benefits Of VA Loans For Eligible Borrowers

 Not all active and/or retired members of the U.S. Armed Forces are eligible for VA mortgages.
 Only eligible active-duty and/or retired members with a certificate of eligibility (COE) are qualified for VA loans.
 The VA does not originate, process, underwrite, fund, nor services VA loans.
 Private lenders originate, process, underwrite, fund, and service VA home loans.
 The VA will insure and partially guarantee VA loans that go into default to lenders.
 In order for the VA to insure and/or guarantee defaulted VA loans, lenders need to follow the VA guidelines on all VA loans they originate and fund.

 What Benefits Do I Get With A VA Loan?

 VA home loans are the best loan program to purchase, refinance, and/or build a new home.
 This is mainly due to no down payment required and low mortgage rates.
 Another great benefit of VA loans is there is no maximum loan limit effective on January 1st, 2019.
 Whether the homebuyer wants to purchase a $400,000 home or a $1 million dollar home does not matter since there is no longer a maximum VA loan limit on VA mortgages.